Mickey Daniels

-Richard Daniels Jr. (October 11, 1914 – August 20, 1970) known professionally as Mickey Daniels, was an American actor.
+Richard Daniels Jr. (October 11, 1914 – August 20, 1970) known professionally as Mickey Daniels, was an American child actor.
 Signed by Hal Roach in 1921, he was, along with Joe Cobb, Jackie Condon, Jackie Davis, Mary Kornman, and Ernie Morrison, a regular in the popular Our Gang comedies during the silent era of the series, between 1922 and 1926.

 Early life and career

 Daniels was born in Rock Springs, Wyoming, the son of Welsh-born American actor Richard Daniels and his wife Hannah.
 In 1921, Daniels was discovered by a talent scout while performing at an amateur night at the Rialto Theatre in Rock Springs.
 Shortly thereafter, he was signed by Hal Roach to appear in the Our Gang film series.

 The red-haired, freckle-faced Daniels was one of the lead characters in the Our Gang film shorts from 1922 to 1926.
 In the earlier shorts, he was often a rival (often with Davis) for Mary Kornman's attentions.
 He first appeared in the first Our Gang short Our Gang in 1922 when he was 8 years old.
 He was known for his big, distinctive laugh and a gift for physical comedy and timing.
 Daniels stayed with the series for four years until he left the series at the age of 12 in 1926.
-His last film was the 1926 short Thundering Fleas, in which he appeared with equally freckle-faced Jay R. Smith, who then replaced Daniels.
+His last film as a gang member was the 1926 short Thundering Fleas, in which he appeared with equally freckle-faced Jay R. Smith, who then replaced Daniels.
+Daniels returned in adult cameos in a few sound-era Our Gang films, notably in Fish Hooky (1933), in which he played a truant officer chasing the kids.

 After Our Gang, Daniels continued his career in vaudeville and played bit parts in feature films and comedy shorts.
 From 1930 to 1932, Daniels and former Our Gang co-star Mary Kornman appeared in the film series The Boy Friends for Hal Roach.
 He continued public appearances with co-star Mary Kornman for feature film roles in the 1940s.